 Fried golden brown lotus root “sandwiches”.
 They’re not crispy though.

 Leave only 1 teaspoon of the frying oil.
 Add spring onion, garlic, fungus, chili, mushrooms and fried lotus root “sandwiches”.
-Stir-fry in high heat.
+Stir-fry in medium-high heat.
 Then add the seasoning and stir-fry until fragrant.
 Serve just like that or with rice.
 Feel free to add some water if you prefer some liquid in this dish.

 Aromatic and very flavorful with wok hei!
 A really beautiful dish.